-As previously mentioned, one could have used multinomial groups to make the computation of Z tractable, instead of tree-structured groups of hidden variables.
-Actually, it is possible to show that for any RBForest, there exists an equivalent energy-based model with multinomial groups of hidden variables that computes exactly the same distribution (but with a different parametrization).
-We sketch the construction here: consider the case of an RBForest with only one tree and with parameters W, b and c.
-Then, consider a multinomial group version of that RBForest (with parameters W, b and c) by associating each bit h_i^ of a multinomial variable with a path path(h) in the RBForest tree and setting its weight vector to $\mathbf{W}{i,:}^ = \mathbf{h}^T \mathbf{W}$ and its bias to $c_i^ = \mathbf{h}^T \mathbf{c}$.
+To make the computation of Z tractable, instead of tree-structured groups of hidden variables, one could have used multinomial groups.
+In a multinomial group, the binary hidden variables are mutually exclusive, i.e. only one in each group can be active.
+It is possible to show that for any RBForest, there exists an equivalent energy-based model with multinomial groups of hidden variables that computes exactly the same distribution (but with a different parametrization).
+We sketch the construction here: consider the case of an RBForest with only one tree and with parameters \mathbf{W} , \mathbf{b} and \mathbf{c} .
+Then, consider a multinomial group version of that RBForest (with parameters \mathbf{W}^ , \mathbf{b}^ and \mathbf{c}^) by associating each bit h_i^ of a multinomial variable with a path path(h) in the RBForest tree and setting its weight vector to $\mathbf{W}{i,:}^ = \mathbf{h}^T \mathbf{W}$ and its bias to $c_i^ = \mathbf{h}^T \mathbf{c}$.
 Finally, use the same input bias vector $\mathbf{b}^ = \mathbf{b}$.
-Such a construction implies that each of these pairs of h in the RBForest and h in the multinomial group version assign the same energy for any x.
+Such a construction implies that each of these pairs of h in the RBForest and h^ in the multinomial group version assign the same energy for any x.
 So, these two models necessarily define the same distribution.

-However, we motivate the use of trees by the empirical observation that hidden units in multinomial groups are often hard to train.
-Indeed, we observe that optimization is much easier with the RBForest than with multinomial units.
-In the case of the RBForest, we observe in practice that training progresses smoothly by first finding good values for the root node's weights and then slowly moving towards optimizing the weights at the first level, and so forth.
+However, there is a crucial difference between both models, which we hypothesize as being linked to differences in the difficulty of optimizing their non-convex training criteria.
+We observed that optimization is much easier with the RBForest than with multinomial units.
+In the case of the RBForest, we observe in practice that training progresses smoothly by first finding good values for the root node's weights and then slowly moving the optimization of the weights at the first level, and so forth.
 This is due mainly to the level-wise recursive nature of the value of $p(h_k = 1|\mathbf{x})$ (see Equation 16), which is involved in the CD update of the weights W. In the case of the multinomial groups, all the hidden variables are competing with each other to explain the input.
 So we observe that several hidden variables take a while (if ever) to overcome the influence of other hidden variables and can remain essentially untrained for several iterations.
-We illustrate this in Figure 2, where we show the weights of an RBForest with one tree of depth 3 (i.e. 16 possible paths) and the weights of a model with one multinomial group of 16 (mutually exclusive) binary variables9.
+We illustrate this in Figure 2, where we show the weights of an RBForest with one tree of depth 3 (i.e. 16 possible paths) and the weights of a model with one multinomial group of 16 (mutually exclusive) binary variables8.
+As in Table 1, we also ran experiments with models using multinomial groups of equivalent capacity as the trained RBForests.
+On half of the datasets, the RBForest was found statistically better.
+On the others, no significant difference was detected.
+More importantly, improvements are found on the datasets where the RBM performs worse than the MoB.